8bitreverie/maelstrom/README.md

 Remove .init from engine, figure out nicer way to do that because it is cluttered Refactor the demo game, write a few more demos to demonstrate simple games/effects Add rotation and torque
+Move Radians to angles/ angles to radians out into helper functions

 Resources Used
 =========